Hamim Tohari

-Hamim Tohari (born 22 July 1971) is a military officer from the Indonesian Army.
-He is currently the Head of the Indonesian Army Information Service (spokesperson), and has held the office since 3 September 2022.
+Hamim Tohari is a military officer from the Indonesian Army.
+He is currently the chief of expert staffs to the Commander of the Army Strategic Reserve Command.
+He served in the position since 19 April 2024.
+Previously, he was assigned to different military units, including as the Chief of the Army Information Services.

 Early life

 Hamim was born on 22 July 1971 in Trenggalek.
 Hamim studied at the maths and natural sciences faculty of the Brawijaya University from 1989, but dropped out in 1991 to pursue a career in the military.
 He then entered the Indonesian Military Academy and graduated from there in 1994.
 He also pursued further military education at the Indonesian Army Command and General Staff College in 2011 and the Indonesian Armed Forces Command and General Staff College in 2018.

 Military career

 After graduating from the Indonesian Military Academy, Hamim was posted as a platoon commander in the 3rd Air Defense Artillery Battalion.
 He was then transferred to the Special Forces Command after undergoing commando training and served in the command's operational staff.
 He later returned to the 3rd Air Defense Artillery Battalion as a junior officer after several years in the Special Forces Command.
 He was then ordered to attend a battery commander preparation course for several months in 2000 before serving as a battery commander in the battalion.
 He was moved to head the battalion's operational section for a few months.

 Following his service in the battalion, Hamim was moved to the army artillery center, where he was entrusted to lead the air defense research and development section.
 During this period, he also briefly headed the intelligence section of an air defense regiment.
 He was later transferred to Jakarta, where he became the commander of a guided missile detachment stationed there.
 He returned to the army air defense center several years later and held several administrative offices until 2010.
 He attended a battalion commander preparation course that year and became the commander of the 1st Air Defense Battalion in Tangerang.

 Two years after his promotion as a battalion commander, Hamim was named as the commander of East Jakarta Military District on 4 July 2012.
 He was later replaced on 6 November 2013 and was transferred to the Indonesian Military Academy as the head of the social and linguistics department on 23 September 2014.
 He left the post on 6 May 2015 and was consecutively transferred to the Army Information Service and the Army Intelligence Center.
 From there, he was moved to South Sulawesi and became the assistant for intelligence affairs in the province's military region from 2020 until 26 March 2021.